 I create ad hoc portfolios on a request basis and would be happy to provide examples of my work.

 This talk, which I gave at the 2016 AIGA national conference, grew out of a contribution to a book about how to stay creative.
 Proud of this one.

 I love that there can be an art to nearly everything.
 I love that geometry is ancient.
 I love that Frank Lloyd Wright was shameless.
 I love that the littlest things can make biggest differences, like cufflinks or a pinch of salt or 8 seconds on the last day.
 I love that some things are inexplicable, in fact more things than you’d expect.
 I love that no expertise is needed to appreciate a well-made thing.
-This.
 I love that you can pretty much always assume there is a better way.
 I love that anything can seem new.
 I love that a computer is referred to as a machine.
 I love that music doesn’t have to mean anything to be beautiful.
 I love that there are theories about handwriting, the composition of matter, and horse racing.
 I love the knuckleball.
 I love the lightbulb joke about how many boring people.
 I love that the things worth remembering are usually the things that get remembered.
+I love a gumshoe grammarian.
 I love the moment at dusk when the F train comes out of the tunnel after Carroll St. and fills with golden sunset light and feels like a cathedral.
 I love the slow motion replay.
 I love that Japanese architects deliberately inserted mistakes into their designs to appease the gods, who believe only they are perfect.
 I love that the heart is a muscle.
 I love the simplicity of punctuation.
-I love the Radiator Building, the Queensboro Bridge, and summertime.
+I love the Radiator Building, the Queensboro Bridge, and sunrises.
 That perfect swing.
 I love that line about how memory is like a train.
 I love that anything is interesting if you look at it closely enough.
 I love that even a cheap hamburger is still pretty good.